amitkulk123/bespoked-bikes/README.md

 # Getting Started with Bespokes-Bikes

-Bespoked Bikes is a web CRUD application that I created over two days.
+Bespoked Bikes is a web application that I created over two days.
 The app is able to read, update, and delete data much like a CRUD app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).